-The James B. Castles Leadership Award was established in 1998 by The Oregon State Bar Business Law Section to recognize an Oregon business lawyer for excellence in the practice of business law, professionalism among fellow business lawyers; and outstanding community leadership.
+The award was established in 1998 to recognize an Oregon lawyer for excellence in the practice of business law, professionalism among fellow business lawyers and outstanding community leadership.
+It is the highest recognition that the Business Law Section can bestow on one of its members.

 John M. McGuigan (2017)